Gas-turbine locomotive: Russia

-The GT1-001 freight GTEL, remade from an VL15 electric locomotive in 2006 and introduced in 2007, runs on LNG and has a maximum power output of 8300 kW.
-One section carries the LNG tank and the other houses the turbine with electric power generation, and both section have the traction motors and cabs.
+The GT1-001 freight GTEL, rebuilt from a VL15 electric locomotive in 2006 and introduced in 2007, runs on LNG and has a maximum power output of 8300 kW.
+One section carries the LNG tank and the other houses the turbine with electric power generation, and both sections have traction motors and cabs.
 The locomotive has a B-B-B+B-B-B wheel arrangement, and up to three GT1 locomotives can be coupled together.
 On 23 January 2009, the GT1-001 conducted a test run with a 159-car train weighing 15,000 t; further heavy-haul tests were carried out in December 2010.
 In a test run conducted in September 2011, the locomotive pulled 170 freight cars weighing 16,000 t.
-In 2012, the helper diesel engine that used for shunting operations was replaced with an accumulator, and the locomotive was renamed to GT1h (where 'h' stands for hybrid).
+In 2012, the helper diesel engine used for shunting operations was replaced with an accumulator, and the locomotive was renamed to GT1h (where 'h' stands for hybrid).
 The GT1h-001 remained a prototype and never went into production.

-The successor to the GT1h-001 is the GT1h-002.
+The GT1h-001's successor is the GT1h-002.
 Despite the same type designation, this locomotive has a fundamentally different design with a (B-B)-(B-B)+(B-B)-(B-B) wheel arrangement, derived from the TEM7 diesel shunting locomotive, and the new body with open LNG tank, derived from the body of the 2ES6 electric locomotive.
 This serial type has a maximum power output of 8500 kW.
 Both GT1h locomotives are in operation in Egorshino in the Ural region.